meghnakshk/Analytics-Portfolio/final-project-part-two.md

 ## Interviewees:

 Since the main aim of this project is to educate, I identified different age groups of people to interview.
 I presented my outline to three women in different age groups to understand if they needed help understanding what I was trying to convey.
-I got a homeowner(my primary target audience), a professor and a student to see if the proposed project is understandable.
+I got a homeowner(my primary target audience), a professor and a student (rented house) to see if the proposed project is understandable and relevant.
 The profiles of the three people I interviewed are listed below

 <img src="Reviews_Profile.jpg" width="800" height="400"/>

 ## Interview Answers:

- Deatiled answers to my individual questions by all three intervieees are recorded bwlow.
+ Detailed answers to individual questions by all three interviewees are recorded below.

 <img src="Slide1.JPG" width="800" height="1400"/>
 <img src="Slide2_reviews.jpg" width="800" height="600"/>